Eduard Heger: Opposition MP, 2016–2020

-In the 2016 parliamentary election, Heger gained a seat in the National Council of the Slovak Republic for the anti-corruption movement Ordinary People and Independent Personalities (OĽaNO).
+In the 2016 parliamentary election, Heger gained a seat in the National Council of the Slovak Republic for the populist party Ordinary People and Independent Personalities (OĽaNO).
 Although his 24th place on electoral list of his party would otherwise not suffice for a seat, he became an MP due to over 15,000 personal votes he received under the Slovakia's optional preferential voting system.
 As an MP, he got appointed the chairman of the OĽaNO parliamentary group, the chairman of the National Council Committee for Control of Military Intelligence and a member of the Economic and Foreign Affairs committees.

-Heger was a very active and vigorous critic of Fico's Third Cabinet in Parliament.
-During his term, he was evaluated as the 2nd most active member of the National Council.
+During his term as an opposition MP, he was evaluated as the 2nd most active member of the National Council.
 He presented 173 bills and spoke 680 times in Parliament.
-He was the opposition shadow Minister of Finance and drew up "Program for sound public finances" of his movement and presented a set of measures to fight bureaucracy.
-He also participated in and organised several anti-corruption and anti-government protests.
+He was OĽaNO's shadow Minister of Finance and drafted the party's "Program for Sound Public Finances" of his party and presented a set of measures to combat bureaucracy.
+He participated in and organised several anti-corruption and anti-government protests.
 During the election term, he was a co-organiser of the Zastavme Hazard (Stop Gambling) initiative, which fought to ban gambling.

-In the 2020 parliamentary election, Heger ran from the 142nd place on the OĽaNO list in line with the tradition of the populist movement, where popular politicians run from the bottom positions on the list that do not guarantee them an automatic MP seat.
+In the 2020 Slovak parliamentary election, Heger ran from the 142nd place on the OĽaNO list in line with the tradition of the populist party, where popular politicians run from the bottom positions on the list that do not guarantee them an automatic MP seat.
 He was once again elected by preferential votes, having received nearly 63,000 personal votes.

 In government

 Minister of Finance, 2020–2021

 After the 2020 OĽaNO electoral victory, Heger forfeit his parliamentary seat to join the government, which is not compatible with the position of an MP in the Slovak constitutional system.
 In the cabinet of Prime Minister Igor Matovič he served as Minister of Finance and deputy PM.
 During his short tenure he had to deal with a major fiscal shock of the global COVID-19 pandemic.
 The most important tasks with respect to the pandemic were ensuring Slovakia's ability to finance its spending needs and overseeing preparation of the national Recovery and Resilience Plan to access the Next Generation EU funding from the European Union.
-On 1 April 2021 a government reshuffle in response to the demands of OĽaNO's junior coalition partners Freedom and Solidarity and For the People parties who refused to support a government with Igor Matovič as a PM any longer took place.
+On 1 April 2021, a government reshuffle in response to the demands of OĽaNO's junior coalition partners Freedom and Solidarity and For the People parties who refused to support a government with Igor Matovič as a PM any longer took place.
 As a result, Heger became the Prime Minister and the previous PM Matovič took over the Ministry of Finance.